Updated 12/05/2021

 End the year feeling great – no resolutions necessary!

-Why wait until New Year’s Day to pay attention to your health again?
+Don’t wait until New Year’s Day to pay attention to your health!
 If you’ve built some healthy habits already, use the tips above to keep them going.
 If you haven’t started yet, there’s no time like the present.

-I saw Cindy just before Thanksgiving.
+That conversation with Cindy happened just before Thanksgiving.
 She called me today to let me know that she’d tried one small suggestion.
-Instead of struggling to get three different types of pie baked, she bought them at a bakery.
+Instead of struggling to bake three different types of pie, she bought them at a bakery.
 No one even asked if she’d made them – they were too busy enjoying them!
-This little victory gave Cindy the energy she needed to look at where else she could make little changes.
-And you can too!
+This little victory gave Cindy the energy she needed to look at where else she could make little changes – she was already planning to send e-cards instead of mailing them, and had said “No, thank you,” to two invitations.
+You can do the same!